lunarc/lunarc_docs/docs/quick_reference.md

 ## Global working directory

-For job submission, we recommend using the centre file system, which is currently only available from Aurora:
+For job submission, we recommend using the centre file system:

     /lunarc/nobackup/users/xxxx

 Here the xxxx has to be replaced with your userid.
+The centre files system is currently mounted on Aurora only.

 ## Local working directory